New Party (Brazil): Ideology

 The New Party advocates for a free market economy featuring a minimal state and an absolute defense of the right to property.
 According to their website, NOVO believes in a "simple, light and efficient" state with a lean administrative structure focused on healthcare, public security and basic education.
 It argues for the flexibilization of laws such as the Brazilian Labor Code (CLT), the privatization of state-owned enterprises like Petrobras and Bank of Brazil, and the seeking of private partnerships for Brazilian public universities.
 Other flagship NOVO proposals include trade liberalization and the signing of a new federative pact seeking decentralization and an increased autonomy for individual states.

-It allows its members freedom to choose their stances on social issues such as abortion and the legalization of drugs, but the party believes that legislation on those topics should be defined solely by the National Congress.
+It allows its members freedom to choose their stances on social issues such as abortion and the legalization of drugs, but the party believes that legislation on those topics should be defined solely by the Brazilian National Congress.
 NOVO is pro-gun rights and supports same sex marriage.

 Other NOVO proposals include reforming the political system by ending compulsory voting and parliamentary immunity, and extinguishing the Partisan and Electoral funds.
 Public security proposals include reviewing and hardening the Brazilian Penal Code, increasing benefits for police officers and adopting public-private partnerships to manage the Brazilian prison system.

 The party opposes extensive regulation in many aspects of Brazilian society and their members believe the central bank should be independent from the state.

 The New Party charges a membership fee and monthly contributions from its members.
 Originally, NOVO committed itself to not using any public money from the Electoral or Partisan Funds, maintaining itself solely through donations and member contributions.
 Public funds were invested into fixed income securities in the Bank of Brazil after attempts to return the money were rejected.
 For the 2024 elections, the party defined criteria for the usage of Electoral Fund money, citing the increase in the Electoral Fund budget and difficulties caused by increased regulations around private financing.